Master of Public Administration (MPA)

 The MPA program prepares students to enter leadership and management positions and advance their positions in federal, state, local, tribal, nonprofit, and international agencies.
 Students acquire critical knowledge and skills to help them address ethical, equity, and managerial challenges in a complex and diverse world.

-To accommodate mid-career professionals, all of our classes are offered in the evening and on Saturdays, and we offer a few online-only courses.
-Students outside of Albuquerque may complete the program remotely.
+To accommodate mid-career professionals, all of our classes are offered in the evening and on Saturdays.
+Students can complete the program in person or online through Zoom.

 Enrollment and Graduation